RavensbourneWebMedia/UX-design/README.md

 * **Participate** in class debates and workshops.
 We'll make sure that your ideas have space to be heard and that nobody makes you feel uncomfortable about sharing them.

 * **Present** your work during formative and summative assessments.
-If you can't make it those days then you should let me know 2 weeks in advance and we'll arrange an earlier pitch date to present.
+If you can't make it in on one of those days then you should let me know 2 weeks in advance and we'll arrange an earlier pitch date to present.

 * **Be responsible** for what happens in class.
 Organise with your peers to get class information and material that you may have missed.